DigitalDieter/LSTM_Music_Generation/README.md

 - Function extension to generate the song with specific weight file.

-- Code restructure added wights and gen_songs folder
+- Code restructure that save the outputs to own folders

-- Plotting and Saving loss for each training as picture in the weigts path
+- Plotting and saving the loss for each training as a picture in the weight's path

 - re_train.py add to retrain the modle